atropos112/nvim/README.md

 ## Introduction

 This is my neovim config.
-It is a work in progress and I am constantly updating it.
-It uses lua exclusively, it has lsp's , linters, formatters (which format on save) and many other comforts of life.
-Its still somewhat messy an inconsistent however.
+It has the common functionalities like LSP support, completion, formatters, linters and so on.
+It was made to be easily extendible, adding an LSP or a formatter should be very easy.

+In addition user should be able to change some defaults and still being able to pull without nasty rebases.
+This nvim config accomplishes that.

 ## Instructions